rwrozelle/audio-media-player/README.md

 ![image info](./images/media-source.PNG)

 The code uses esp_decoder and is configured for the following:
+Note: reduced the list to shrink size of flash image.

 * DEFAULT_ESP_FLAC_DECODER_CONFIG(),
 * DEFAULT_ESP_MP3_DECODER_CONFIG(),
 * DEFAULT_ESP_WAV_DECODER_CONFIG(),

 I've only used it with flac and mp3 files.
-Flac files play correct "most" of the time, a little chattering every now and then.
-I've written a Python script to use ffmpeg to convert flac files to mp3(320Kb) and found the sound comparible with less to no chattering.
-I'm not an audio-file, I just built this to be able to reuse old stereo equipment that I own and learn about esphome.
-Note on chattering:  This may have more to do with my LAN than something going on in the chip.
+Recent increase in default http_stream ring buffer has improved flac file performance.

 ## Example Yaml
 ```